The following is written by Robyn Adams of The Couponing Journey: Couponing 101: Getting Started Couponing the Right Way

-Think about some skill you have, such as cooking.
+Think about some skills you have, such as cooking.
 You probably cook much better today than you did the first time you tried.
 There was some experimenting that went on, and different styles you tried before you settled into a cooking rhythm.
 The same is true of couponing.

 There is ample couponing information online to help get you started.
 Just don’t overwhelm yourself with too much information.
 Learn some basic strategies like where to find coupons and how to organize them, as well as how to maximize coupons with sales.
 Just know it’s a skill you will learn and improve upon over time.